 {Editor’s Note: These are examples for now, that will need further discussion.}

-Con01: The telepresence system is required to enable switching the video from the whole of the remote meeting rooms to another meeting room, or from partial images to another image.
+Con01: It is required that a telepresence system enable switching video from the all of the remote meeting rooms to a subset of meeting rooms, or from partial images to another image.

-Con02: The telepresence system is required to enable the display of all remote participants at once, including remote participants (if any) from non-telepresence systems.
+Con02: It is required that a telepresence system enable the display of all remote participants at once, including remote participants (if any) from non-telepresence systems.

-Con03: The telepresence system is required to enable the conference chairman to select some or all media streams from a given meeting room for distribution to the telepresence session.
+Con03: It is required that a telepresence system enable the conference chairman to select some or all media streams from a given meeting room for distribution to the telepresence session.

-Con04: The telepresence system is required to support adding or removing an endpoint to an ongoing telepresence session; for example, such as the procedures described by ITU-T H.243.
+Con04: It is required that a telepresence system support the addition or removal of an endpoint to/from an ongoing telepresence session; for example, such as the procedures described by ITU-T H.243.

-Con05: The telepresence system is recommended to support far-end camera control (FECC), providing means to specify the capture point of each movable camera.
+Con05: It is recommended that a telepresence system support far-end camera control (FECC), providing means to specify the capture point of each movable camera.

-Con06: Telepresence system support for local user selection of which media captures are advertised is recommended.
+Con06: It is recommended that a telepresence system support local user selection of which media captures are advertised.

-Con07: Telepresence system support for local user selection of which media captures to achieve (receive) from the far end to be consumed is recommended.
+Con07: It is recommended that a telepresence system support local user selection of which media captures are consumed from the far end.

-Con08: Telepresence system support allowing the conference chairman to view sites currently involved in the meeting, add and delete one or more site from the meeting is recommended.
+Con08: It is recommended that a telepresence system support a method to allow a conference chairman to view sites currently involved in the meeting and to add and delete one or more site from the meeting.

+Con09: It is recommended that a telepresence system provide a list of participants and the current conference chair to all endpoints in the conference.

+Con10: It is recommended that a telepresence system provide the conference name to all endpoints in the conference.

 Collaboration functions

-Col001: The telepresence system can optionally provide one or more means of collaboration such as remote presentation, instant messaging, online documentation, whiteboard and file transferring based on existing protocols.
+Col001: A telepresence system can optionally provide one or more means of collaboration such as remote presentation, instant messaging, online documentation, whiteboard and file transferring based on existing protocols.

-Col002: The telepresence system can optionally support a captioning function.
+Col002: A telepresence system can optionally support a captioning function.

 Other functions